newaetech/chipwhisperer/docs/installing.rst

 Once you've got the file, install the python dependencies and run the Python install procedure (setup.py).
-Use the develop command to indicate that the files will probably be changing frequently. to do this, open a terminal and run the following, adjusting paths as needed:
+Use the develop command to indicate that the files will probably be changing frequently.
+To do this, open a terminal and run the following, adjusting paths as needed:

 .. code:: bash

     cd chipwhisperer
     python setup.py develop

     # to be able to run jupyter and the tutorials
     pip install -r jupyter/requirements.txt

-To test, run python and try importing the chipwhisperer module:
+To test, run python and try importing the **chipwhisperer** module:

 .. code:: python